onpremisys/onpremisys.github.io/_posts/2020-01-06-monitoring-kemp-loadmaster-using-snmp-and-prometheus.markdown

 ![Kemp Loadmaster dashboard in Grafana](/assets/images/kemp_loadmaster_grafana_dashboard.jpg)

-I'll describe the steps I've went through to generate the snmp.yml and get the metrics in Prometheus.
+These are the steps I took to generate the snmp.yml and get the metrics in Prometheus.

 [See this Github Gist if you just want the snmp.yml.](https://gist.github.com/basroovers/668ec1d55e1b993de90ea14daf056b9b)